rwilcox/delegate_presenter/README.markdown

 ================================

   1. Add me to your Gemfile
+  2. In your ApplicationController `extend DelegatePresenter::ApplicationController`
-  2. In your `config/application.rb`, add an autoload path for `app/presenters/`
+  3. In your `config/application.rb`, add an autoload path for `app/presenters/`
-  3. Create presenters for your classes.
+  4. Create presenters for your classes.
 For example: `app/presenters/todo_presenter.rb`.
 These classes should subclass `DelegatePresenter::Base`

 Credit where Credit Is Due